UB.109T: Testing

 While they waited for funding of the guidance system, Vickers began airframe development and drop tests of the sub-scale 719's.
-Development of the new Range AI at Woomera was underway for another Vickers project, Blue Boar, and was largely complete by 1952, so initial flight tests of the 719 would take place here while the full-scale 725 would move to a newly developed 400 km Range E starting in 1955.
+Development of the new Range AI at Woomera was underway for another Vickers project, Blue Boar, and was largely complete by 1952.
+This smaller range was suitable for testing the 719, while the full-scale 725 would move to a newly developed 400 km Range E starting in 1955.

 For the 719 tests, the airframes were slung under the rear bomb bay of the Washington on a trapeze system that required the removal of the bomb bay doors.
 The entire flight was carried out under radio control, and extensive telemetry sent back to the ground.

 To recover the system, a radio command caused three parachutes to deploy and then separate the nose section.
-The nose had a metal spike that dug into the ground, leaving the fuselage standing vertically above the ground where it could be easily seen.
+The nose had a metal spike that dug into the ground, leaving the fuselage standing vertically above the ground so it could be easily seen by recovery crews.
 The system was successful to the point that some 719's survived up to five test flights, and the spike concept was then used to test Blue Boar as well.

 In one case the recovery command was sent in error, causing the parachutes to deploy on the still-attached portion while the nose section separated and nearly hit a nearby P-51 Mustang operating cameras.
 The parachutes caused the B-29 pilot to be thrown forward into his seat belts, and then wrapped around the tail section of the aircraft, but the aircraft was able to land without problem.